gvwilson/thirdbit/src/fiction/makers-return/index.md

 Ah ha ha ha.
 You are trying to *trick* me.
 These are not Makers.
-These are just two originals like yourself dressed up in scavenged technology.
+These are just two trivial entities like yourself wearing scavenged technology.
 *Stolen* technology,"
 it added,
 its voice suddenly venomous.